georgediaz88/fun_sftp/README.md

 conn.source = 'projects/awesome_project' #optional
 ```

-* Changing directories and listing all files can be useful if working on the command line
+Changing directories `chdir` and listing all files `ll` can be useful when working in a console.
+FunSftp now allows you to change your location on the remote host.
+This saves you from entering long absolute paths all the time

 ```ruby
 conn.chdir("projects")